 How many guides will be with me on my trip?

 This depends on the trip that you are taking.
-Usually for a UK walking trip such as Ben Nevis we will have one mountain leader for every 8 clients.
-This changes for more challenging trips such as Mont Blanc where the summit attempt is guided at a 1:2 ratio and more rigorous peaks such as the Matterhorn and Eiger are always guided on a 1:1 basis.
+Our guided cycle trips usually have one cycle leader for every 10 clients, plus the support driver.
+UK walking trips such as Ben Nevis will have one mountain leader for every 8 clients.
+The ratio changes for more challenging trips such as Mont Blanc where the summit attempt is guided at a 1:2 ratio and more rigorous peaks such as the Matterhorn and Eiger are always guided on a 1:1 basis.

 How will I know where and when to meet my guide?

-You will receive an email at least one week before the departure date of your trip giving you all the details you need to ensure a successful trip.
+You will receive an email at approximately 2 weeks before the departure date of your trip giving you all the details you need to ensure a successful trip.
 These include where and when to meet your guide, your accommodation details and any other information we feel is necessary to ensure you know what is happening and feel comfortable with the arrangements.
 Should you have any other questions though, we are always here to help.

 Is there the possibility to do laundry during the trip?

 Some hotels offer this facility and in some of the major towns you will find laundry services, however this is not something which can be relied upon so it would be best to have enough equipment with you to not have to do any - after all who wants to spend their time doing washing when on holiday!

 Will I be able to use my mobile to contact people whilst I am away?

 This depends where you are and the reception you receive with your Network.
 For most networks you can usually get a signal on the mountain summits, however this is intermittent on the way up and down.
 You will not have mobile phone coverage in Asia and South America.